DataWookie/exegetic-new-site/content/internal/procedure-project-management.md

 documents: ['Procedure']
 ---

 This procedure refers to how we project manage clients and projects associated with clients.
-Refer to <a href="https://www.exegetic.biz/internal/procedure-clients/">Clients Procedure</a>) for onboarding and setting up for a new client.
+Refer to <a href="https://www.exegetic.biz/internal/procedure-clients/">Procedure - Clients</a> for onboarding and setting up a new client.

 ## Internal structure